The Biggest Challenges for Implementing Private Large Language Models (LLMs)

 Key challenges include:

-• Accountability frameworks: When something goes wrong (e.g., a hallucination that leads to bad business decisions), it’s unclear who within the organization is accountable unless governance structures are well defined.
+- Accountability frameworks: When something goes wrong (e.g., a hallucination that leads to bad business decisions), it’s unclear who within the organization is accountable unless governance structures are well defined and made from critical insights.

-• Content safety mechanisms: Without the vendor’s built-in safeguards (e.g., OpenAI's moderation layers), you must build your own filters for toxic, offensive, or dangerous outputs.
+- Content safety mechanisms: Without the vendor’s built-in safeguards (e.g., OpenAI's moderation layers), you must ensure compliance with relevant regulations in sensitive domains.

 Example: A financial services firm using a private LLM for customer support might face reputational risk if the model generates harmful responses — and will need internal systems to catch and correct such outputs in real time.